qema/qema.github.io-old/pages/Games/land-of-stuff.md

 The full game is available for download here: [The Land of Stuff](http://wanganzhou.com/downloads/land-of-stuff.zip).
 (Requires Windows)

-You can also check out the source code on GitHub [here](https://github.com/losmmorpg/land-of-stuff).
+Check out the project page on GitHub [here](https://github.com/losmmorpg/land-of-stuff).

-Full game guide coming soon.

 ##Gallery